Density

-For a pure substance the density has the same numerical value as its mass concentration.
+For a pure substance, the density is equal to its mass concentration.

 Different materials usually have different densities, and density may be relevant to buoyancy, purity and packaging.
-Osmium and iridium are the densest known elements at standard conditions for temperature and pressure.
+Osmium is the densest known element at standard conditions for temperature and pressure.

 To simplify comparisons of density across different systems of units, it is sometimes replaced by the dimensionless quantity "relative density" or "specific gravity", i.e. the ratio of the density of the material to that of a standard material, usually water.
 Thus a relative density less than one relative to water means that the substance floats in water.

 The density of a material varies with temperature and pressure.
 This variation is typically small for solids and liquids but much greater for gases.
 Increasing the pressure on an object decreases the volume of the object and thus increases its density.
-Increasing the temperature of a substance (with a few exceptions) decreases its density by increasing its volume.
-In most materials, heating the bottom of a fluid results in convection of the heat from the bottom to the top, due to the decrease in the density of the heated fluid, which causes it to rise relative to denser unheated material.
+Increasing the temperature of a substance while maintaining a constant pressure decreases its density by increasing its volume (with a few exceptions).
+In most fluids, heating the bottom of the fluid results in convection due to the decrease in the density of the heated fluid, which causes it to rise relative to denser unheated material.

 The reciprocal of the density of a substance is occasionally called its specific volume, a term sometimes used in thermodynamics.
 Density is an intensive property in that increasing the amount of a substance does not increase its density; rather it increases its mass.

 Other conceptually comparable quantities or ratios include specific density, relative density (specific gravity), and specific weight.

+The concept of mass density is generalized in the International System of Quantities to volumic quantities, the quotient of any physical quantity and volume, such as charge density or volumic electric charge.

 History

+Density, floating, and sinking

+The understanding that different materials have different densities, and of a relationship between density, floating, and sinking must date to prehistoric times.
+Much later it was put in writing.
+Aristotle, for example, wrote: